 3. Visibility Enhancements

 Place healthy foods as visible as possible.
-You can place them at an eye-level shelf or in transparent containers.
+You can place them on an eye-level shelf or in transparent containers.
 Example: You can keep fruits on the kitchen counter or next to your workspace, so it’s the first thing you notice when you reach for a snack.

 You could also place the produce in the refrigerator at an eye level.
 Keeping the chips in the “out of sight zone” reduces the chances of reaching for it.
 When it’s “out of sight”, it can be “out of mind too”!